 Cons: Competitive matching environment, time pressure to initiate, skews toward extroverts, can feel like dating-lite

-Best for: MBTI enthusiasts and people who want personality-compatible friendships
+How it works: Built around MBTI enthusiasts and people who want personality-typed matches

 Boo matches users based on personality type (using 16 personalities / MBTI-style assessment) and shared interests.
 It has both a friendship mode and a dating mode, and the personality-matching layer means you're more likely to end up talking to someone who genuinely gets how you think and communicate.

-Boo's user base skews toward people who care about psychological depth in relationships — the kind of person who references their MBTI type when explaining why they need alone time.
-If that's you, the conversation quality is noticeably better than apps that match purely on location and photos.
+Boo's user base skews toward people who care about psychological depth in relationships, the kind of person who references their MBTI type when explaining why they need alone time.
+The matching leans on MBTI type, which is not a scientifically validated basis for compatibility, so results vary depending on how much weight you put on personality typing.

-Pros: Personality-based matching, global user base, active community features, good for introverts who resonate with MBTI
+Pros: Personality-typed matching, global user base, community features, appeals to people who resonate with MBTI

 Cons: MBTI compatibility isn't scientifically validated, premium features are expensive, app can feel cluttered

-Slowly is genuinely unlike any other friendship app.
+Slowly works differently from most friendship apps.
 Instead of instant messages, you write "letters" that take hours or days to arrive based on the real-world distance between you and your correspondent.
 Someone in Tokyo takes longer to receive your letter than someone in the same city.
-This deliberate delay filters for people who want depth — no one sticks around on Slowly for casual, shallow chats.
+This deliberate delay filters for people who want depth rather than casual, shallow chats.

 The result is a user base of thoughtful, introspective people who put real effort into their messages.
-If you've ever romanticized pen-pal culture or want global connections that go beyond "where are you from" small talk, Slowly is exceptional.
-Just don't use it if you want to meet friends locally and in person.
+It is built for pen-pal style text correspondence, so it has no local meetup component and no way to move a connection offline, which makes it a poor fit if you want to meet friends locally and in person.

-Pros: Uniquely thoughtful user base, global reach, slow format filters for depth, completely different from standard social apps
+Pros: Thoughtful user base, global reach, slow format filters for depth, different from standard social apps

 Cons: No local meetup component, can feel slow if you're impatient, limited to text correspondence